Naereen/web-sphinx/slides.rst

          .. class:: handout

             These paragraphs are the content
             of the "class" directive.
-And as such...
+And as such…

             Both paragraphs will *individually* receive
             ``class="handout"`` attributes.